clemedon/minishell/doc/post-it.md

-chdir           : change working directory getenv          : take an env key and return its value or NULL opendir         : open a directory and return a pointer to it readdir         : ***???*** lit l'entrée suivante dans le fichier descriptif du dossier readline        : read a line from thje terminal and return it using prompt as prompt
+chdir           : change working directory getenv          : take an env key and return its value or NULL opendir         : open a directory and return a pointer to it readdir         : ***???*** lit l'entrée suivante dans le fd du dossier readline        : read a line from the terminal and return it prefixed with the given 'prompt'
     vi mode possible

 rl_clear_history:
 rl_on_new_line  : tell the update functions that we have moved onto a new (empty) line, usually after outputting a new line. rl_replace_line : repl the contents of rl_line_buffer with text